 Home Insurance Deductibles - How Do They Work?

-Deductibles are what you are expected to pay out of your own pocket, before the insurance steps in to pay for damages.
-Knowing about hidden deductibles in your policy will save you a lot of time, money, and frustration if anything bad happens to your home.
+Deductibles are what you can expect to pay out of your pocket before the insurance steps in to pay for damages.
+Knowing about hidden deductibles in your policy will save you a lot of time, money, and frustration if anything terrible happens to your home.

 Types of Deductibles

-There are two ways deductibles are quoted on home insurance policies.
+There are two types of deductibles on home insurance policies:

 - Percent-Based Deductible (%)

-Percentage-based deductible means that your deductible is a set percent of the coverage A or dwelling coverage in the policy. (this is NOT the market value of your home, but what is actually listed as the first line of coverage in your home insurance declarations page).
-In most cases, it’s between 1 and 5 percent of your home’s replacement value.
+Percentage-based deductible means that your deductible is a set percent of the Coverage A or dwelling coverage in the policy. (this is NOT the market value of your home, but the first line of coverage in your home insurance declarations page).
+In most cases, it's between 1 and 5 percent of your home's replacement value.

 So, if your policy has $200,000 of dwelling coverage for your home and you have a 2% deductible, then you would have to pay for the first $4,000 ($200,000 * 2%) of damages to your home before the insurance company starts paying.
 Keep in mind these % deductibles are often attached to special perils, like a Hurricane Deductible or Wind/Hail Deductible.